MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/step-3--the-driver-for-the-device-is-installed.md

 1. Based on directives within the [driver package's](driver-packages.md) [INF file](overview-of-inf-files.md), Windows installs the driver package on the device.
 For example, it:

-    -   Copies the driver binaries and other associated files to locations on the hard disk as specified any relevant [**INF CopyFiles directive**](inf-copyfiles-directive.md).
+    -   Copies the driver binaries and other associated files to locations on the hard disk as specified by any relevant [**INF CopyFiles directive**](inf-copyfiles-directive.md).

     -   Performs registry operations as specified by any relevant [**INF AddReg directive**](inf-addreg-directive.md).